Total Hip Replacement

 Hip Replacement Surgery's Medical Innovations

-As Chief of Total Hip and Total Knee Replacement and Adult Reconstructive Surgery at the world-renowned Mount Sinai Beth Israel, Dr. Harwin utilizes the latest advancements in hip replacement implants and technology, including the use of titanium, cobalt chrome and ceramic implants, highly crosslinked polyethylene, as well as specially treated metal bearing surfaces.
+Dr. Harwin utilizes the latest advancements in hip replacement implants and technology, including the use of titanium, cobalt chrome and ceramic implants, highly crosslinked polyethylene, as well as specially treated metal bearing surfaces.
 Dr. Harwin has performed more than 3,000 hip replacements, including total hip, partial hip and hip resurfacing procedures.
-He is a designer of total joint implant systems that have been implanted in more than 1 million patients world-wide.
+He is a designer of total joint implant systems that have been implanted in more than 3 million patients world-wide.

 Dr. Harwin is also an expert minimally and less invasive surgery.
 Most of Dr. Harwin's joint replacements are performed under a local anesthetic using incisions from 4-6 inches as opposed to traditional surgery of 12 or more inches.
 This allows him to perform surgery with full visualization to assure proper positioning of components and to reduce complications.
 Dr. Harwin will discuss his extensive experience with the less invasive Direct Approaches to the hip joint, including the Direct Anterior Approach (DAA) and the Direct Lateral Approach (DLA).